 Each 30-40 minute Music Together class exposes children and their caregivers to a bunch of great songs — some traditional and some written to illuminate specific musical structures — while having a lot of fun.

 And within the flow of an individual class there is lots of room for spontaneity — which includes soliciting ideas from the children as well as the grownups.

 "Music Together classes provide a weekly oasis of joy and silliness for me and my participating families in the midst of challenging times," says McMillan.
 "And the Music Together pedagogy has changed how I approach my songwriting as well as my programs of music for adults.
 For example, I now incorporate many more opportunities for everyone to sing together."

-"I also appreciate how precious and unusual it is to spend forty minutes being playful with other human beings," he adds, "uninterrupted by cell phones, email alerts, tweets, and all of the other technology-driven distractions of the 21st century."
+"I also appreciate how precious and unusual it is to spend 30-40 minutes being playful with other human beings," he adds, "uninterrupted by cell phones, email alerts, tweets, and all of the other technology-driven distractions of the 21st century."